 Simply put, the Gunnison Valley is in great health.
 It might be the clear skies, or the clean air and water.
 It might be that everywhere you turn, there’s an opportunity to get outside and be active.
-Or it might be that our residents have access to world-class facilities for health care.

 Our public lands and position at the top of the watershed mean that, with regards to the environment, we’re in a relatively safe and pristine environment.

 |Air Quality (100=best)||86.7||97.5|

 |Risk for Cancer (100=lowest risk)||84.4||97|